 If your income is too low to afford food and essentials, we're here to help

-In order to provide the best help for your situation, we work with local agencies.
-If your income is too low to afford the food and essential you need, they may be able to issue you with a food bank voucher.
+In order to provide the best help for your situation, our food bank works with local agencies.
+If your income is too low to afford the food and essentials you need, they may be able to refer you to us with a food bank voucher.

-Local agencies we work with include: Citizens Advice Wandsworth, Wandsworth Borough Council, schools, children’s centres, housing associations, GPs and health visitors, social services and other local charities like South West London Law Centres, Wandsworth Carers and Little Village.
+Local agencies that refer to us include: Citizens Advice Wandsworth, Wandsworth Borough Council teams, schools, children’s centres, housing associations, GPs and health visitors, social services, community mental health teams and other local charities like South West London Law Centres, Wandsworth Carers and Little Village.

-If you’re not in touch with a local agency who can refer you to us, you can:
+If you still need food bank help, and you’re not in touch with a local agency who can refer you to us, please:

 1. Contact Citizens Advice Wandsworth

-If you can’t get through to local Citizens Advice, you can call the national helpline for free on 0808 208 2138 – and talk confidentially to a trained Citizens Advice adviser.
+Alternatively you can call our national helpline for free on 0808 208 2138, and talk confidentially to a trained Citizens Advice adviser.
 This helpline is open Monday to Friday, 9am-5pm (closed on public holidays).

-Like local Citizens Advice, they can help address your crises and provide support to maximise your income, help you navigate the benefits system, and identify any additional grants you could be entitled to.
+Like local Citizens Advice Wandsworth, they can help address your crisis and provide support to maximise your income, help you navigate the benefits system, and identify any additional grants you could be entitled to.
 If needed, they’ll issue you with a voucher so you can get an emergency food parcel from your local food bank.

 3. Get in touch with us

-If you haven’t been able to get through to the local or national helplines above, you can call or email our food bank.
+If you haven’t been able to get through to the local or national helplines above, please call or email our food bank.
 We can talk through your situation and try to put you in touch with a relevant local agency.

 What happens next?

-When we call you, we’ll discuss any dietary needs you may have, and if you need items like nappies and baby wipes.
-We’ll also ask you if you’d like one our Foodbank Adviser Project advisers to call you, for phone advice to help you resolve any problems with benefits, housing, employment or debt that are causing you to need to use the food bank.
+When we call you, and when you visit us, we’ll discuss any dietary or cultural food needs you may have, and if you need items like nappies and baby wipes.
+We’ll also ask you if you’d like one our Foodbank Adviser Project advisers to call you, for phone or face-to-face advice to help you resolve any problems with benefits, housing, employment or debt that are causing you to need to use the food bank.
 We look forward to speaking to you.